veeambestpractise/best-practices-guide/resource_planning/backup_from_storage_snapshots_nimble.md

 When performing backups to a backup repository, it is possible to configure using the replicated copy at the target Nimble Storage array as the source for the repository based backup.

 ![Nimble Storage secondary source](./backup_from_storage_snapshots_nimble_3.png)

-By clicking **Add** -- **Nimble Snapshot Replicated Copy**, it is possible to configure how many snapshots should be retained at the target Nimble Storage array, and furthermore use the checkbox "Use as the data source".
-This will instruct the backup proxy to using the secondary Nimble Storage array as the data source for backups.